 Feedback on formative and summative in-course assessed work will be provided within 15 working days of submission, or in time to be of use in subsequent assessments within the course, whichever is sooner.
-At the start of the semester in which the course is taught, Schools will publish their timetable for returning feedback and marks for in-course work.
+At the start of each course, Schools will publish their timetable for returning feedback and marks for in-course work.